 I hope that accountability will lead you to change, to God, and to real contentment.
 You will never have true salvation or happiness until and unless you come clean, own any and all of your actions, seek to understand your actions, seek to understand the consequences of your actions, and feel true contrition.
 If you’ve never felt sorry, then pray to feel sorry.
 Start there.
 If you have done this, then you should be the one leading making sure you have accountability checks.

-I don’t see that I’ll ever want to sing “Kumbaya, My Lord” with you around a campfire, but I wish healing for you and your family.
+Applying wise trust, I don’t see that I’ll ever want to sing “Kumbaya, My Lord” with you around a campfire.
+But I do wish healing for you and your family.
 I wish safety for our community.
 I wish wellness, peace, and happiness for you and all of us.